EndPointCorp/end-point-blog/2019/09/27/keeping-our-windows-server-clean/keeping-our-windows-server-clean.html.md

 If we need to comply with strict security/auditing policies, and if we don't have a backup device with enough capacity, deleting old files might not be an option.
 If that's the case, we can compress the files to save space on disk.

 So an alternative would be to create a script to compress the files instead of deleting them using the ```compact``` command.
-This is an example of a batch file that will compress all files in the ISS LogFiles folder that are more than 10 days old.
+This is an example of a batch file that will compress all files in the IIS LogFiles folder that are more than 10 days old.

-* <b>CompressISSLogs.bat</b>
+* <b>CompressIISLogs.bat</b>

 ```batch
 forfiles /D -10 /P "C:\inetpub\logs\LogFiles" /S /C "cmd /c compact @path"